wgxcodersdc/organization/learning-resources/python/getting_started_python.md

 # WWCDC Python Study Group first timer's guide

 If you are brand new to Python, we recommend coming to the first meeting of the month which is First-Timers Night.
-You are welcome to come any week, but that first week will be the one when we cater to beginners.
+You are welcome to come any week, but that first Thursday will always cater to beginners.

 ## What is Python?
 Python is a high-level, dynamically-typed, general-purpose programming language.
 It has an easy-to-learn, pseudocode-like syntax, which makes it a very nice first language for beginning programmers.
 Python comes with a rich standard library with all sorts of useful tools, and there is a vibrant open-source community that provides tooling and support for broad array of applications, from scientific or statistical analysis to data science to web development.